-- exploit and expand digital and online engagement - focus on how to engage with people who are digitally excluded - ensure we make significant effort to engage with those who are seldom heard, including any new groups such as those who have previously shielded (under COVID rules) who may find their usual ways of engaging in community discussions restricted.
+- · exploit and expand digital and online engagement - focus on how to engage with people who are digitally excluded - ensure we make significant effort to engage with those who are seldom heard (also known as hard-to-reach groups), including any new groups such as those who have previously shielded (under COVID rules) who may find their usual ways of engaging in community discussions restricted.
 We will use trusted channels and effective networks such as those found within the community and voluntary sector to reach these audiences and well as commissioning specific, focused research during the consultation period.